 The current Act on Information and Security Services dates back to 2002 and was in need of revision according to the Dutch legislature.
-The new ‘data tap’ act has already met severe opposition from human rights watch organisations, journalists, lawmakers, independent watchdog organisations and the European Commission for Human Rights.
+The new ‘data tap’ act has already met severe opposition from human rights watch organizations, journalists, lawmakers, independent watchdog organizations, and the European Commission for Human Rights.

 What will it take before all of us are guilty because we somehow have ended up in the fishing nets of the governmental data trawlers?

 In all fairness, the previous Act of 2002 did not include nor foresaw the explosion of social media and mobile data traffic; an update was needed to enable law enforcement to tap into the online data streams of suspect citizens.

 Yet the new law dramatically expands the reach of the Dutch Intelligence Agency (AIVD).

 Reportedly AIVD has asked telecom providers to calculate the cost for a data tap on a city of 400,000 residents in order to collect data from 200 users.
 It is not known whether the data tap will actually take place once the law is in effect or that this request was merely a hypothetical exercise.
 The request implies however that telecom providers have to comply, lest they themselves become suspect of breaching the law.